Pink Line (CTA)

 The Pink Line is an 11.2 mi rapid transit line in Chicago, run by the Chicago Transit Authority (CTA) as part of the Chicago "L" system.
 It is the CTA's newest rail line and began operation for a 180-day trial period on June 25, 2006, running between 54th/Cermak station in Cicero, Illinois and the Loop in downtown Chicago.
 As the line enters downtown Chicago, it begins to share tracks with Green Line trains on Lake Street.
 This connection is handled by the previously non-revenue Paulina Connector set of tracks.
 In 2023, over 3 million passengers boarded Pink Line trains.

+As of April 2026, outside the Loop, the Pink Line is one of three branches of the Chicago "L" system without any slow zones.

 Operation

 The Pink Line, which was once the Blue Line's Cermak branch, begins at 54th Avenue and Cermak Road in Cicero (5400 W. – 2200 S.).
 The line runs on at-grade tracks parallel to Cermak Road from the terminal to about a quarter-mile (400 m) east of Cicero Avenue, then runs diagonally northeast until it reaches a corridor parallel and adjacent to 21st Street at Kostner Avenue.
 It then continues east between 21st Street and Cullerton Street, climbing up from at-grade tracks to elevated tracks, through the North Lawndale, Little Village and Pilsen neighborhoods of Chicago, with stops at Kostner, Pulaski, Central Park, Kedzie, California, Western and Damen.

 The line turns north near Paulina Street stopping at 18th and Polk stations, then crosses over the Eisenhower Expressway (Interstate 290).
-Here, a two track non-revenue branch diverges that descends to the expressway to provide a non-revenue track connection to the Blue Line.
-It continues on the Paulina Connector to share tracks with the Green Line on Lake Street with stops at Ashland, Morgan and Clinton, before operating around the Loop clockwise.
+Just south of that crossing, at a control point known as Harrison Junction, a two track non-revenue branch diverges that descends to the expressway median to provide a non-revenue connection with the Blue Line.
+It then continues north on the Paulina Connector to Paulina Junction where it meets and subsequently shares tracks with the Green Line above Lake Street - with common stops at Ashland, Morgan and Clinton - before entering and operating around the Loop clockwise.